The Members of the Federal Council

 Responsibilities of Federal Council Members

-The rights and duties of the 61 Members of the Federal Council are laid down in the Federal Constitution, in laws such as the Incompatibility Act and in the Rules of Procedure of the Federal Council.
+The rights and duties of the 61 Members of the Federal Council are laid down in the Federal Constitution, in laws such as the Incompatibility and Transparency Act and in the Rules of Procedure of the Federal Council.
 The Members of the Federal Council are in particular obliged to take part in the sittings of the Plenary and the committees of which they are members.

 The central responsibility of the Members of the Federal Council is to represent the interests of the Federal Provinces in the federal legislative process.
 However, they can also exercise control over the work of the Government by oral or written questions and address resolutions on political issues to the Federal Government.
 They also participate in the vast number of international activities of Parliament.